Is there an energy price cap for business?

 That’s where the tech-enabled experts at Bionic can help.
 We’ll compare rates from a panel of trusted UK suppliers to get our best available fixed rates for your business.
 If you need to fix your rates, give us a call now on 0800 084 1830 or head to our Business Energy page for more information on switching.

-The Energy Bill Relief Scheme (EBRS) is now closed and has been replaced by the Energy Bills Discount Scheme (EBDS).
+The Energy Bill Relief Scheme (EBRS) is now closed.
 The Energy Bill Relief Scheme was a discount on business energy bills that ran for six months between October 1, 2022, and March 31, 2023.
-It was replaced by the Energy Bills Discount Scheme on April 1, 2023.
 EBRS worked differently from a price cap.
 Instead of capping rates, the government limited the wholesale price that suppliers pay to generators for energy.

 The savings made by suppliers were passed on to consumers by a cut in the wholesale cost part of the unit rate on all business energy contracts signed after December 1, 2021.
 The discount was also applied to businesses on flexible, out-of-contract, and deemed rates.